 Photo Gallery B1: Galvanic Induced Failures

 Galvanic induced piping failures are due to the direct connection of two dissimilar metals having sufficiently different electrical potential.
 Copper to brass represents virtually no concern, while galvanized steel to brass will almost always produce an advanced failure.
 Galvanic activity is rarely a concern for well maintained closed piping systems operating under low corrosion conditions of 0.5 MPY or less, with 60 year old properties still showing no measurable impact.
-For newer piping system, however, the threat is far greater due to the generally lower quality of today’s carbon steel pipe along with higher system corrosion activity.
+For newer piping systems, however, the threat is far greater due to the generally lower quality of today’s carbon steel pipe along with higher system corrosion levels.

-Undersized pipe, lower pipe quality and a greater vulnerability to corrosion, combined with less effective corrosion controls have increased the frequency of this problem.
+Undersized pipe, lower pipe quality, and a greater vulnerability to corrosion, combined with less effective corrosion controls have increased the frequency of this problem.
 An issue almost unheard of decades ago even at the most problematic piping systems, galvanic activity now requires serious planning to avoid.

-Galvanic Induced Failure
+Galvanic Induced Failures

-Galvanic Induced Failure
+Galvanic Induced Failures

-Galvanized Steel to Brass Failure
+Galvanized Steel to Brass Failures

-Galvanized Steel to Brass Failure
+Galvanized Steel to Brass Failures

 Corrosion Under Insulation